Magical tools in Wicca: Spear

 In the tradition of Seax-Wica, the spear is used as a ritual tool symbolizing the god Woden, who, in Seax-Wicca tradition, is viewed as an emanation of God in place of the Horned God.
 According to Norse mythology, the god Odin who is the Norse equivalent to the Anglo-Saxon Woden carried the spear Gungnir.
 For the purpose of comparison it is notable Seax-Wica is not a part of traditional initiatory Wicca, nor is it substantially linked to the Gardnerian or Alexandrian traditions.

+Stang

+The stang is usually a pronged wooden staff, topped either with a naturally occurring fork or with antlers affixed.
+The stang was among the ritual items used by Robert Cochrane, while the term itself was likely popularized by his influence.
+The stang can be used for representing the Horned God, directing energy, or helping with spirit journeying.